-In May 2019 CHC staff submitted this Draft Preliminary Report of the 2017-19 Harvard Square Conservation District Study Committee for consideration by the group.
-When discussions conclude the staff will advertise a public hearing at which the appointed members will hear testimony and decide how to proceed.
-If the members vote to approve the Preliminary Report it will be transmitted to the Cambridge Historical Commission, which will hold its own hearing.
-The Commission can send the report back to the committee for revisions or send it to the City Council with their endorsement; a copy is also sent to the Planning Board.
-The Council can adopt amendments to the Order establishing the district by a simple majority; amendments to Ch.
-2.78 of the City Code, if any, will require a hearing before the Ordinance Committee and a two-thirds vote of the Council.
-Amendments to the zoning code, if any, must be reviewed by the Planning Board and must also receive a two-thirds vote of the Council.
+The Cambridge Historical Commission will then hold a public hearing to consider the recommendations of the Preliminary Report.
+The Commission can send the report back to the committee for revisions or send it to the City Council with their endorsement.

+The City Council can adopt amendments to the Order establishing the district by a simple majority; amendments to Ch.
+2.78 of the City Code will require a hearing before the Ordinance Committee and a two-thirds vote of the Council.
+Amendments to the zoning code must be reviewed by the Planning Board and must also receive a two-thirds vote of the Council.